-In the eyes of the IRS, an improvement could be anything that is a “capital improvement,” anything that increases the value of the property.
-According to the IRS, a capital upgrade is any improvement that adds substantial value to your home, extends the life of your home, or adapts it to new uses.
-If you made permanent home improvements that increased its resale value, they count as tax-deductible home improvements that can be added to your tax cost base and help you avoid taxes when you sell your home.
+Even if you don't plan to sell your home next year, it is important to document any tax-deductible improvements you make so that you can get the most out of your money when the time comes.
+In the eyes of the IRS, an improvement could be anything that is a “capital improvement” - anything that increases the value of the property.
+According to the IRS, a capital upgrade is any improvement that adds substantial value to your home, extends its life, or adapts it to new uses.
+If you made permanent home improvements that increased its resale value, they count as tax-deductible home improvements that can be added to your cost base and help you avoid taxes when you sell your home.